leannethng/odin-kittens/notes.md

     end
   ```
 - The url `http://localhost:3000/kittens/1` should point to the first kitten but we need to set up the view for that.

+- Created a page for show but realized that I could probably make the info more efficient.
+This was harder than anticipated and I started diving into the world of hashes.
+- I created a private section in my controller to hold the pulling of data from the db but I need ot do more work to understand how to map over the data as I don't think I quite have that logic down yet.